-Yamaha Music Point in North Shields: Yamaha Music Point (formerly Yahama Music School) have been developing talent around the world since 1954 and have been established in the UK for more than 25 years.
-With vast experience, a proven record and exacting standards, Yamaha courses offer the highest quality and the best value in music teaching
+Yamaha Music School in Whitley Bay: Yamaha Music School in Whitley Bay.
+Yamaha have been developing talent around the world since 1954 and have been established in the UK for more than 25 years.
+With vast experience, a proven record and exacting standards, Yamaha courses offer the highest quality and the best value in music teaching.

 Making Music: Making Music supports over 2500 voluntary music societies in the UK and it's well worth a look to see if your group would benefit from becoming part of the bigger picture.

 Music at School: A great site linked directly to the curriculum with fun activities and revision advice.